 Lisa: A big difference for me is I’ve been able to go from a part-time role to a near full-time role due to OpenPayd’s flexibility.
 Not all companies would be so accommodating.

-If you could describe working at OpenPayd today in one word, what would it be?
+Can you describe what working at OpenPayd is like in one word?